 Summer Special Topics Descriptions

-HGMT-546-001 Health Care Economics and Ethics - 3 credits
+HMGT-546-001 Health Care Economics and Ethics 3 cr.

-This course will review critical elements of Health care economics - Supply chain, Accounts Receivable, Provider Network Development and Contracting and Payer Relations and analyses them against the backdrop of legal, regulatory and ethical bounds that are often inconsistent.
+This course will review critical elements of Health care economics - Supply chain, Accounts Receivable, Provider Network Development and Contracting and Payer Relations and alanyses them against the backdrop of legal, regulartory and ethical bounds that are often inconsistent.
 Students will study the practical, fiscal challenges facing healthcare systems and how the labyrinth of regulations and societal expectations makes the revenue cycle process exponentially more difficult.
 Practical examples including end-of-life decisions, anti-trust issues and privacy regulations will be analyzed as well as future challenges and opportunities for abatement.

-MGMT-546-001 PMP Certification Standards & Practice - 3 credits
+MGMT-546-001 PMP Certification and Standards Practice 3 cr.

-MGMT-546-002 Dark Side of Leadership - 3 credits
+MGMT-546-002 The Dark Side of Leadership 3 cr.

 The Dark Side of leadership will explore leadership behaviors and traits that have been destructive through history to current day.
 During this class we will analyze destructive leadership behaviors and determine how to address these behaviors when faced with them.
 We will also explore the role of follwership related to both positive and negative leadership.

 LEAN Management, value stream mapping, and other Toyota Way management techniques.